About Dane John Hill

 How old is the Manor of the Dungeon?

-What was the Manor of the Dungeon used for?
+What was the Manor of the Dungeon used for over the centuries?

-Where can I find more information about the history of the Manor of the Dungeon?
+Where can I find more information about the history of the Manor?

 About the Lord of the Dungeon